pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/index.md

 Pixie needs to be installed on your Kubernetes cluster.
 If it is not already installed, please consult our [install guides](/installing-pixie/).

-## Writing PxL Scripts
+## Writing a PxL Script

-This tutorial series demonstrates how to write a PxL script to query data automatically collected by Pixie's platform.
+This tutorial series demonstrates how to write a basic PxL script to query data automatically collected by Pixie's platform.
 Pixie's CLI will be used to execute the script.

 - (Prerequisite) [Install Pixie's CLI tool](/installing-pixie/install-schemes/cli/#1.-install-the-pixie-cli)
 - (Optional Prerequisite) [Learn how to navigate the CLI](/using-pixie/using-cli)
 - [Tutorial #1: Write your first PxL script](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-1)
 - [Tutorial #2: Finish your first PxL script](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-2)

-## Writing PxL Scripts with Visualizations
+## Writing a Vis Spec

 This tutorial series adds visualizations to the PxL script developed in the above [Writing PxL Scripts](/tutorials/pxl-scripts/write-pxl-scripts/#writing-pxl-scripts) tutorial series.
 Pixie's Live UI will be used to execute the script.